 Students are expected to attend all scheduled seminars.
-If you cannot attend, you must let me know in advance, as well as follow up on what was from a classmate.
+If you cannot attend, you must email in advance, as well as follow up on what was missed by getting notes from a classmate.
 Students are expected to come to class having reviewed their written journals, completed the assigned readings, and prepared to hand in written assignments.
 Students are allowed one absence.
-Students should miss no more than one class.